UWB-Biocomputing/Graphitti/docs/BGDocs/04_configuration.md

 The next set of parameters is the ModelParams.
 These parameters are specific to your model.
 Later, when we go through the "from scratch" example (where you will code up your own model using C++ to provide utmost flexibility), you will specify what goes here.
 But for now, we are using a built in model - specifically LIF (leaky integrate and fire), just to see what's expected.
 You must specify the:

-* **NeuronsParams**: This is an XML node in and of itself, which requires several items.
+* **VerticesParams**: This is an XML node in and of itself, which requires several items.
 Each of these items is presented as a range, with the idea that each neuron will be chosen with random values from each of these intervals.
     + **Iinject**: The interval of constant injected current.
 Each neuron will be randomly assigned a value from this interval on start (with a uniform distribution).
     + **Inoise**: Describes the background (noise) current, if you want some in your experiment (simulates realistic settings).
 Each neuron will have a background noise current chosen from this range.
     + **Vthresh**: The threshold membrane voltage that must be reached before a neuron fires; again, specified as a range of values from which each neuron will be chosen randomly.